uptownhr/claude-code-agent/README.md

 ## Execution Methods

-The container supports three ways to run Claude Code agents:
+The container supports four ways to run Claude Code agents:

 ### 1. CLI Approach (Default)
 Uses the Claude Code CLI with the `-p` flag for headless execution: